Accelerating non-LTE synthesis and inversions with graph networks: Bypassing the non-LTE problem with graph networks

 \subsection{Graph networks}

 Our objective is to define and train a neural network that can quickly produce the departure coefficients for all the levels of the atom of interest at all points in the grid.
 The architecture of the neural network has to fulfill some properties to be of practical use.
 First, it needs to be fast.
 This is trivially fulfilled by almost any architecture when compared with the computing time needed to solve the non-LTE problem.
 Second, it needs to be flexible, so that one can apply it to arbitrary grids and not to a predefined one.
 Third, it needs to take into account that the non-LTE problem is nonlocal and nonlinear.
 Therefore, the possible correlation between the information from far apart grid points needs to be properly considered.
-An architecture that fulfills all these properties is the recently developed graph networks of \cite{2018arXiv180601261B}.
+An architecture that fulfills all these properties is the recently developed graph networks of \cite{2018arXiv180601261B}.\\

 The fundamental idea consists in viewing the atmospheric grid in the atmosphere (1D, 2D or 3D) as the connected graph $G=(V, E)$, where $V$ is the set of grid points (also known as nodes or vertices) and $E$ is the set of edges connecting the grid points.
 This allows one to apply graph networks to an arbitrary number of grid points, placed at arbitrary locations in the atmosphere (so it is easy to work with non-cartesian atmospheres in multiple dimensions).
-Each node represents the set of relevant physical properties $p_i \in V$ at each location of the atmosphere.
-After a trial and error process, we decided to encode in the nodes the temperature, $T$, in K, optical depth of the grid point (measured at 500 nm with $\tau_{500}=\int \chi_{500} \mathrm{d}s$), electron number density, $n_e$, in m$^{-3}$, microturbulent velocity, $v_\mathrm{mic}$, in m s$^{-1}$, and line of sight velocity, $v_\mathrm{LOS}$, also in m s$^{-1}$.
-We use the logarithm of all the quantities, except for the velocities, to deal with the large variability.
-The selection of these five variables has given very good results as shown in this paper, but nothing fundamentally limits taking into account more information in case of necessity.
-This would be the case of the presence of, for instance, strong magnetic fields, that would have an important impact on the RTE and SEE (see Sec. \ref{sec:build_train}).

-Each edge $e_{ij} \in E$ connects the two nodes $i$ (sender) and $j$ (receiver), and describes relevant inter-node properties.
-In our case, we only use the optical distance measured at 500 nm between the nodes as the information encoded on the edges.
-With this selection, $e_{ij}=-e_{ji}$, but the formalism is general and can seamlessly deal with asymmetric edge properties.
-For simplicity, we only consider edges that connect consecutive nodes.
-The results shown in this paper demonstrate that this is a good election, although we will explore more complex graphs structures in the future, where each node is connected to the nearest $k$ neighbors.
+Each node represents the set of relevant physical properties $\mathbf{p}_i \in V$ at each location of the atmosphere.
+Each edge $\mathbf{e}_{ij} \in E$ connects the two nodes $i$ (sender) and $j$ (receiver), and describes relevant inter-node properties.